astutulus/SimEcosystem/README.md

 # Simulated Ecosystem

-A fun personal project intended to practise some C# techniques, rather than being a particularly accurate model of animal behviour!
+A fun project, created in my own time.
+Intended to practise any C# techniques I learn about.
+No intent to be a particularly accurate model of animal behviour!
 Solution comprises two projects:

 ## Project 1: EcosystemClassLibrary